svm-zhang/lohhla-mod/README.md

 ## Visualize Coverage, LogR, and BAF

-`lohhlamod` provides a command `lohhlaplot` to generate a set of plots per HLA gene. `lohhlaplot` uses the `rds` files as backend data for visualization.
+`lohhla-mod` provides a separate command `lohhlaplot` to generate a set of plots per HLA gene. `lohhlaplot` uses the `rds` files as backend data for visualization.
 To get the plots provided by this package, simply run:

 ```
 lohhlaplot --sample "$subject" \